rtharayil/certify-me.github.io/_blog/what.md

 ---
 layout: blog
-title: 𝗪𝗵𝗮𝘁 𝗮𝗿𝗲 𝗗𝗶𝗴𝗶𝘁𝗮𝗹 𝗰𝗿𝗲𝗱𝗲𝗻𝘁𝗶𝗮𝗹𝘀
+title: What are Digital Credentials

 abstract: Few facts about digital badges and digital certificates